RedisGrafana/RedisGrafana/docs/index.md

 [![Redis Data Source](https://img.shields.io/badge/dynamic/json?color=blue&label=Redis%20Data%20Source&query=%24.version&url=https%3A%2F%2Fgrafana.com%2Fapi%2Fplugins%2Fredis-datasource)](https://grafana.com/grafana/plugins/redis-datasource)
 [![Redis Application plug-in](https://img.shields.io/badge/dynamic/json?color=blue&label=Redis%20Application%20plug-in&query=%24.version&url=https%3A%2F%2Fgrafana.com%2Fapi%2Fplugins%2Fredis-app)](https://grafana.com/grafana/plugins/redis-app)

 The Redis plug-ins for Grafana allow users to connect to the Redis databases and build dashboards in Grafana to easily monitor Redis and application data.
+Data Source can connect to any Redis database On-Premises or in the Cloud.

-Plug-ins are registered in the Grafana repository and available to Grafana, Grafana Enterprise and Grafana Cloud.
+!!! important "Plug-ins are registered in the Grafana repository and available to [Grafana](https://grafana.com/), [Grafana Enterprise](https://grafana.com/products/enterprise/) and [Grafana Cloud](https://grafana.com/products/cloud/)."

 <img src="images/redis-app.gif" alt="Redis plug-ins for Grafana"/>

-## Features

-- Provides

 ## Where Next?

 - The [Quickstart](quickstart.md) is the recommended starting point
+- The [Development](development.md) page has more information how to build plugins
-- The [Configuration](configuration.md) page explains how to configure Redis Data Source
+- The [Configuration](redis-datasource/configuration.md) page explains how to configure Redis Data Source
 - The [Commands](redis-data-source/commands.md) reference all supported commands
 - There are predefined dashboards and recipes in the [Dashboards](dashboards.md) page
-- The [Development](development.md) page has more information how to build plugins

 ## Quick Links